Trad & Folk

 Kila "Luna Park" (Kila Records, 2003)

-This album is arguably their most accomplished, or at least their smoothest, and -- thank goodness! -- Ronan O'Snodaigh has toned down his ragamuffin-by-way-of-Bulgaria vocals, at least on some of the tunes.
+This album is arguably their most accomplished, or at least their smoothest, and -- thank goodness! -- Ronan O'Snodaigh has toned down his ragamuffin-reggae-by-way-of-Bulgaria vocals, at least on some of the tunes.
 Still, I find their approach to be pretty tiresome: innovation is fine, but I also like to enjoy what I'm listening to.
 This is just too dense, cluttered and tacky for me.

-Pat Kilbride "Nightingale Lane" (Temple, 2002)
+Pat Kilbride "Nightingale Lane" (Temple Records, 2002)

 A beautiful album of traditionally-oriented modern folk songs, mostly written by veteran Celtic musician Pat Kilbride, an on-again/off-again member of Scotland's trad supergroup, the Battlefield Band.
-This is a sweet album, with plenty of first-rate citterna and guitar work.
-The only (very mild) missteps are covers of a couple of Gerry Rafferty and Nanci Griffith tunes, contemprary folk tunes that stand out a bit too much from the other, more trad sounding tunes.
+This is a sweet album, with plenty of first-rate cittern and guitar work.
+The only (very mild) missteps are covers of a couple of Gerry Rafferty and Nanci Griffith tunes, contemporary folk tunes that stand out a bit too much from the other, more trad sounding tunes.
 On the whole, though, there's nothing to complain about here...
 It's a very nice, very listenable record.
 Lovely!

 Fairly sugary fiddle-harp'n'cello classical-Celtic instrumentals from the sibling trio of Alex, Sam and Simeon Bigney, who at the time were riding high having won a talent contest on the Prairie Home Companion radio show.
 Didn't really wow me, but it's pretty enough, I suppose.

-Kirkmount "Mittens For Christmas" (Dorian, 2001)
+Kirkmount "Mittens For Christmas" (Dorian Records, 2001)

 More substantive, more classically inclined, and somewhat milkier than their previous album...
 Again, it didn't do much for me, but for those enamored of, say, the Mark O'Connor/Edgar Meyer/Yo-Yo Ma folk-classical crossovers, an album might be a real delight.

-Kornog "Ar Seizh Avel (On Seven Winds)" (Green Linnet, 1985)
+Kornog "Ar Seizh Avel (On Seven Winds)" (Green Linnet Records, 1985) (LP)

 Simply gorgeous.
 Kornog were one of the leading bands in the Celtic revival in France...
 Sure, several of the members are actually from Scotland, but who's keeping track?
-At any rate, this album completely defies the tradition of piercing shrillness in Celtic music, introducing a melodic grace to it's instrumental tracks while retaining a traditionalist edge.
+At any rate, this album completely defies the tradition of piercing shrillness in Celtic music, introducing a melodic grace to its instrumental tracks while retaining a traditionalist edge.
 It also has several of the most gorgeous vocal performances I've ever heard in the genre, such as "Helen of Kirkconnell" and "The Shuttle Rins".
 If you've ever tried to get into Celtic music before, but felt trapped between shrill bagpipes and wimpy New Age arrangements or "River Dance" kitsch, then allow me to recommend this beautiful album to you as a more appropriate starting place.
 One of my all-time favorites.

 Kornog "Korong" (Green Linnet, 2000)

-After more than a 20 year lapse, this outstanding French (Breton) Celtic band is back, with an album that picks up exactly where the last one left off.
-I'm not normally that into Celtic instrumentals -- jigs, reels and airs -- but Kornog has always displayed a liveliness and melodic grace that set the band at the pinnacles of the Celtic music scene, with an interplay of fiddle and flute that is particularly dynamic and appealling.
+After more than a ten year lapse, this outstanding French (Breton) Celtic band is back, with an album that picks up exactly where the last one left off.
+I'm not normally that into Celtic instrumentals -- jigs, reels and airs -- but Kornog has always displayed a liveliness and melodic grace that set the band at the pinnacles of the Celtic music scene, with an interplay of fiddle and flute that is particularly dynamic and appealing.
 Perhaps the most distinctive aspect of the Kornog's sound, though, is the beautiful voice of Scottish native, Jamie McMenemy.
 McMenemy has lost none of the rich sonorousness which marked their early albums, or the dreamy, evocative breathiness that makes him one of the most captivating singers in the folk-trad scene today.
 Simply gorgeous.
 This is an album that's been a long time coming, and is highly recommended.

 More Celtic/Brit Folk Albums -- Letter "L"